Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 🔍 Inferring
 “Read between the lines.”

-✅ “What’s the customer really upset about in this email?”
+Example: “What’s the customer really upset about in this email?”

-🖼️ [Visual: Detective hat 🕵️‍♀️ with a thought bubble]

-🔄 Transforming
+Transforming
 Change the style or format.

-✅ “Turn this formal email into a friendly text message.”
+Example: “Turn this formal email into a friendly text message.”

-🖼️ [Visual: Magic wand ✨ transforming one document into another]

-➕ Expanding
+Expanding
 “Tell me more!”

-✅ “Add 3 examples to this explanation about photosynthesis.”
+Example: “Add 3 examples to this explanation about photosynthesis.”

-🖼️ [Visual: Balloon 🎈 inflating with “+MORE” written on it]

-💬 Chatbot Mode
+Chatbot Mode
 Help AI stay in character during conversations.

-✅ “You’re a pirate.
+Example: “You’re a pirate.
 Answer like one.
 Arrr!”

-🖼️ [Visual: Pirate hat 🏴‍☠️ + speech bubble with “Arrr!”]

-🎉 Conclusion
+Conclusion
-You’re now an AI Whisperer! 🐉
+You’re now an AI Whisperer!
 Remember:
-✨ Be clear.
+Be clear.
-✨ Use structure.
+Use structure.
-✨ Show examples.
+Show examples.
-✨ Let it think.
+Let it think.
-✨ And don’t be afraid to try again.
+And don’t be afraid to try again.

 The better you ask — the better it answers.
 Go forth and prompt like a pro!

-🖼️ [Visual: Confetti 🎊 + trophy 🏆 + smiling AI robot 🤖]  -->